Shelby219/MERN-APP-server/README.md

 Additionally some other blockers, were ensuring there was enough time on the loading screen to make sure the server can fulfill the request, the function which sends the nodemailer can load slow at times, so ensuring there were enough seconds to allow for this was key.

+###### PROFILE PHOTO-client
+Image upload added.
+Initially file upload was working but with bugs, and was initially included in the User Settings form.
+It was moved into it's own component to allow for separate updates to image and username, email and password respectively.
+The photo upload was not displaying without manual refresh.
+This was resolved by adding the image to state via updateProfile to currentUserSettings.

+###### FRIDGE PANTRY-client
+Updates to ingredients list where when ingredient selected it is removed from the list, so it cannot be selected again.
+Input field still doesn't clear after adding ingredients though so they can be added again/duplicated.

+###### Blockers:

+- Password being hashed on hash.
+- Local storage holding JSON file, needed to pass string and then parse back our to JSON for render.
+- Cypress testing would interact with web pages but would not submit some forms or interact with the state of the application.
+Able to interact with database as would register user and log in, but not save that user to local state.
+- Clearing tags from Automcomplete Fridge and Pantry fields, still.

 </details>